BREACH OF CONTRACTS SAN JOSE

-We commonly represent people to help defend or enforce their contracts.
-Many clients come to us after a client or customer has refused to pay for goods or services.
+A business litigator in San Jose specializing in breach of contracts commonly represents people to help defend or enforce their contracts.
+Many clients come to our contract lawyer after a client or customer has refused to pay for goods or services.
 Then, we have to review the basics of the situation with the client, including any bills, contracts and correspondence on the issue.
-We will discuss the matter in detail with the client before the client can make the decision of whether a lawsuit or arbitration is the right next step to take in their case.
+Our contract lawyers will discuss the matter in detail with the client before the client can make the decision of whether a lawsuit or arbitration is the right next step to take in their case.
 Important things to consider include the clarity of the contract and the exact actions of the parties involved.
 Some contracts are not clear on certain issues and then additional work may be needed to assert rights under those contracts.
 Sometimes, the lack of clarity in a contract may not be fatal and can be fixed by using evidence outside the contract, or the past dealings of the parties.

-Even if a contract is breached, filing a lawsuit or arbitration is a big step and must be taken with care.
+Even if a contract is breached, filing a lawsuit or arbitration is a big step and must be handled by reputable law attorneys.
 There are significant expenses to filing any lawsuit or arbitration.
 Alternative steps to resolve the dispute are usually something a client should at least consider before initiating the formal legal process for a client.
 If the opposing party is completely unresponsive, then a lawsuit or arbitration may be necessary.

 Types of contracts that I’ve advised clients on or represented in lawsuits or arbitration: